thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 tail /var/log/messages # List system messages which can contain USB and PCMCIA information
 # Others
 lshw # List hardware
+lspci # List PCI buses
 ```

 :white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Restrict the */proc* pseudo-file-system so that users can only see their processes (cc [hidepid](https://linux-audit.com/linux-system-hardening-adding-hidepid-to-proc/))
 - *Active Security*: Monitor processes and command-line arguments for actions that could be taken to gather information about peripheral devices.

 For more information about that technique refer to [T1120 - Peripheral Device Discovery](https://attack.mitre.org/techniques/T1120/)